Thailand

 Money & Payments

-Carry cash for street food and small shops, use cards in larger establishments, and always pay in local currency at terminals.
+Carry cash for markets and transport, use cards in malls and hotels, and always pay in Thai Baht.

 Costs in Thailand